theNewDynamic/oregonsadventurecoast.com/content/blog/from-jazz-to-50-s-rock-the-2019-south-coast-clambake-music-festival-has-it-all-copy.md

 **Question: How do I get tickets?**

 **Answer:** Badges are on sale in [Ko-Kwel Gifts](https://www.themillcasino.com/accommodations/ko-kwel-gifts/) now through noon on Friday, March 10.
 Patrons can also access [ticketing info here](https://www.eventbrite.com/e/the-south-coast-clambake-music-festival-tickets-466424106057?aff=erelexpmlt).

-**Question: Who benefits from this?**

-**Answer:** The South Coast Clambake Music Festival aims to improve the economic, cultural and educational development of our community by promoting and preserving America’s original music.

 **Question: When should I get tickets and book my hotel?**